Aurelield/Coffee-quality-Project/README.md

 The database used for the analysis was created by scrapping the website of the CQI in January 2018 and contains a reference for each sample sent for grading and analysis from its foundation.
 This means that each line of the database represents one sample sent by a coffee producer at a given time.

 ## Data limits
+First of all, our analysis is limited to the given dataset and background informations

 Our analysis raises some limits:
 -Unbalanced representativity in samples given we have more arabica and less robusta (two main types of coffee beans) -difficulty in understanding the meaning of some column names (specific to coffee)
+- Website suggests minimum grading needs to be 80 to be certified, however analyst suggests there are countries with a mean below the target
+- Our analysis can be biased since

 ## Dataset used